LabInternetPub/TinderLab2526/README.md

 This layer also handles exceptions thrown by the other layers and returns appropriate HTTP status codes and messages to the client.
 It uses global exception handling with **@ControllerAdvice** and **@ExceptionHandler** annotations.
 It returns error messages in a **ProblemDetail** object, which is a standard way (RFC 9457) to represent errors in REST APIs.
 Note also that the API follows the RESTful principles, using appropriate HTTP methods (GET, POST) and status codes (200 OK, 201 Created, 400 Bad Request, 404 Not Found).
-See [RESTful] for a good REST API design.
+See [[RESTful]](#3) for a good REST API design.
 For example, when a new profile is created with a POST, the API returns a 201 Created status code with the location of the new resource in the Location header and the body is empty.

 ### Persistence layer